Linked-API/linkedapi-node/README.md

 - **Parameters:**
   - `workflowId: string` - The unique identifier of the workflow to restore
-  - `functionName: TSupportedFunctionName` - The name of the function that was used to create the workflow
+  - `functionName: TOperationName` - The name of the function that was used to create the workflow
 - **Returns:** `Promise<WorkflowHandler<TRestoreResultType<TFunction>>>` - WorkflowHandler with exact result type based on the function name
 - **Type Safety:** Full TypeScript inference for exact return types based on the function name
 - **Documentation:** [Executing Workflows](https://linkedapi.io/docs/executing-workflows/)